spack/spack/lib/spack/docs/getting_started.rst

 Spack has the following minimum requirements, which must be installed before Spack is run:

-1. Operating System: GNU/Linux or Macintosh
+1. Python 2.6 or 2.7
-2. Python 2.6 or 2.7
+2. A C/C++ compiler
-3. A C/C++ compiler
+3. The ``git`` and ``curl`` commands.

-4. The ``git`` and ``curl`` commands.
+These requirements can be easily installed on most modern Linux systems;

-These requirements can be easily installed on most modern Linux systems; on Macintosh, XCode is required.
+on Macintosh, XCode is required.
+Spack is designed to run on HPC platforms like Cray and BlueGene/Q.  Not all packages should be expected to work on all platforms.
+A build matrix showing which packages are working on which systems is planned but not yet available.

 ------------
 Installation